Chapter 24: Carbonara

 Rook lifted her head, watched them pass, and did not follow.

 He stood at the foot of the bed and she stood in front of him and her hands went to his shirt buttons.
-She unbuttoned them the way she catalogued evidence — methodical, thorough, each button a data point.
+She unbuttoned them as she catalogued evidence — methodical, thorough, each button a data point.
 The shirt parted and there was his chest, the rebar scar below his ribs that she’d traced in Fells Point and in the Hollow and that her fingers found now without looking.
 The ridge of it under her thumb.
 The body’s record.

 She pushed the shirt off his shoulders and pressed her mouth to his collarbone.
 His pulse under her lips.
 Eighty beats per minute.
 Elevated.
 Her clinical mind noted it and she let the notation pass through without holding it.